microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 * By using [tsd](https://www.npmjs.com/package/tsd) with the command `tsd query typescript --action install`.
 * Going directly to the source [on our repository](https://github.com/Microsoft/TypeScript/blob/release-1.4/bin/typescript.d.ts).

+> For a overview of the general TypeScript compiler architecture and layering, see [[Architectural Overview]]

 That's it, you're ready to go.
 Now you can try out some of the following examples.

 ## A minimal compiler